godpeny/pages/main/src/blog-post.5.md

 $$
 Suppose we have a statistical model, parameterized by $\theta$, giving rise to a probability distribution for observed data $P_{\theta }(x)=P(x\mid \theta )$, and a statistic ${\hat {\theta }}$ which serves as an estimator of $\theta$ based on any observed data $x$.
 That is, we assume that our data follows some unknown distribution $P(x\mid \theta )$ (where $\theta$ is a fixed, unknown constant that is part of this distribution), and then we construct some estimator ${\hat {\theta }}$ that maps observed data to values that we hope are close to $\theta$.

+## Thompson Sampling
+Thompson Sampling is an algorithm for choosing the actions that address the exploration-exploitation dilemma in the multi-armed bandit problem.

+In practice, the rule is implemented by sampling.
+In each round, parameters are sampled from the posterior distribution and an action is chosen that maximizes the expected reward given the sampled parameters, the action, and the current context.
+Conceptually, this means that the player instantiates their beliefs randomly in each round according to the posterior distribution, and then acts optimally according to them.

+So Thompson Sampling does not choose the best (greedy) action and rather it chooses actions based on a sample from the posterior distribution.
+Just sampling from uncertainty leads to natural exploration.
+- If the algorithm is uncertain, the posterior is wide, so samples vary a lot -> exploration.
+- If the algorithm is confident, the posterior collapses, samples all point to same optimal action -> exploitation.